oszuidwest/zwfm-liquidsoap/README.md

 segments, and retransmissions.
 DAB health uses only these structured fields;
 it does not duplicate them in human-readable `detail` fields.
-Unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health while retaining its combined `status` and `detail`.
+Unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health.
+The local state reports playlist and segment counts plus the timestamp and age of the latest playlist update.
+The mirror state identifies the storage host and zone, reports its most recent successful sync, and counts synced and pending playlists and segments.
+The component becomes `degraded` when progress stops for several segment intervals.
+Its nullable `error` explains an active failure; there are no duplicated `detail` fields.

 Use the top-level `status` field for alerting.
 A switch to the emergency fallback, a disconnected Icecast output, or a degraded enabled DAB+/HLS output